247sathish/AndroidPreparation/README.md

 There are a few different ways you can communicate between two Fragments:

-1. Use an interface: You can define an interface in the Fragment that needs to communicate with another Fragment, and implement that interface in the host Activity.
+1.	`Use an interface:` You can define an interface in the Fragment that needs to communicate with another Fragment, and implement that interface in the host Activity.
 The first Fragment can then call methods on the interface to send data to the second Fragment, which will be received by the host Activity and forwarded to the second Fragment.
-2. Use a ViewModel: You can use a ViewModel to store shared data and communicate between Fragments.
+2.	`Use a ViewModel:` You can use a ViewModel to store shared data and communicate between Fragments.
 The ViewModel will survive configuration changes, so it is a good choice for storing data that needs to be shared between Fragments.
-3. Use a shared ViewModel: If you are using the Android Architecture Components library, you can use the sharedViewModel attribute to share a ViewModel between Fragments.
+3.	`Use a shared ViewModel:` If you are using the Android Architecture Components library, you can use the sharedViewModel attribute to share a ViewModel between Fragments.
 This allows you to store shared data in a ViewModel and have it automatically shared between Fragments.
-4. Use arguments: You can pass data between Fragments by using the arguments Bundle.
+4.	`Use arguments: `You can pass data between Fragments by using the arguments Bundle.
 You can put data in the Bundle when you create the first Fragment, and then access the data in the second Fragment by reading the arguments from the Bundle.

 Overall, there are a few different ways you can communicate between Fragments, and the best approach will depend on your specific needs.

 ### What is retained Fragment?

-A retained Fragment is a Fragment that is not destroyed when the host Activity is destroyed.
+A retained Fragment is a `Fragment that is not destroyed when the host Activity is destroyed`.
 Retained Fragments are useful for storing data that needs to be shared between Fragments or between an Activity and a Fragment.

 To create a retained Fragment, you should override the onCreate() method and set the setRetainInstance() method to true.
 This will prevent the Fragment from being destroyed when the host Activity is destroyed.